 - 2 tablespoons extra virgin olive oil

 - 1 teaspoon salt

-- Stack 3-4 basil leaves on top of each other, roll them up from one of the long sides, then slice through the roll horizontally with a knife.
-Run your knife once or twice through these ribbons of basil and add them to bowl.
+- Stack 3-4 basil leaves on top of each other.
+Roll them up from one of the long sides, then slice through the roll horizontally with a knife.
+Run your knife once or twice through these ribbons of basil, then add them to the bowl.
 Repeat with the rest of the basil leaves.

 - Makes about 4 cups of salsa

 - For the best flavor use the freshest ingredients you can find: tomatoes and basil from your garden, the farmer's market, or the best looking specimens in the produce section.
 Use fresh garlic, too.

 - Any fresh tomato will work for salsa, but my favorite type is the Roma tomato.
 This medium-sized, oblong variety has thick walls, so you get fewer seeds and messy pulp and more diced tomato.

 Would this recipe for be able to be preserved?